melissakw/optionChain/README.md

 **Deployment:**

 For deployment, I went with AWS EC2.
 This repo is for the client project only.
 To keep the API keys secure, a separate REST API endpoint was created with Express.js in Node.js.
 The backend is also deployed to the same EC2 instance with the correct security group setup.
 That way only this client app is exposed to the public.
+Finally, Nginx was used as the reverse proxy to serve both the front end and back end Node applications.

 As a side note, you will find the use of ESLint, Prettier, Husky, and other common libraries in the React toolchain.
 Test cases are omitted here.
 I typically use Jest/ Enzyme/ React Testing Library (RNTL for Native projects).